pauloamed/ICPC/ideas/dynamic_programming.md

 - `h(x) = Diag - Id`: creating 2-sized paths that use that goes forth and back at the same edge

 ### DPs w/ different query/updt timestamps
+A state can have one or more transitions to be processed in a line sweep.
+If it has more than one, each new transtion may (or not) update the current value of the state.
+This yields a successive approaximation approach.

 If a transition has a time for querying and another for updating, one needs to keep these latent updates and only publish them in the appropriate moment.
 That is, if a transition `x` has `query_time_x=10` and `update_time_x=15` and another transition `y` has `query_time_y=11` and `update_time_y=13`, transition `y` must not access updates from transition `x`.

 One way of solving this is keeping in a priority queue sorted by time the transitions to be published.